Culture and Diversity

 Those interested in getting involved with religious life have a number of options as well, ranging from campus-based Bible studies to student groups affiliated with local congregations.
 The University's Hillel chapter offers community Shabbat services, dinners, social and community service events in a dedicated facility, opened in 2010, which also features a kosher dairy café.

-The GLBTQ Resource Center supports gay, lesbian, bisexual, transgendered and questioning students through peer counseling, programming, education and advocacy, and students can participate in several GLBTQ campus organizations which also offer programming, support and education.
+The LGBTQ Resource Center supports gay, lesbian, bisexual, transgendered and questioning students through peer counseling, programming, education and advocacy, and students can participate in several LGBTQ campus organizations which also offer programming, support and education.

 International students are jointly supported by the Office of Diversity and Inclusion and the Center for International Education, which assists with the transition to life in the U.S., helping students attain Visas, prepare tax returns and find a host family for their time in Lexington.
 There are a number of international student organizations on campus, open to all students, which focus on global awareness and cultural exchange.
 Students who are interested in global learning and service learning are eligible to live in the University's Global Service House, a theme house that sponsors international- and service-based events throughout the year.